 Announcing the Benchmark of Intermediary Client Behavior

-The benchmark of asset management institutional client behavior goes to the heart of whether these clients are buying, staying, or buying more.
-But the intermediary market has different buyers, influencers, and goals, so Accomplish is launching a twin benchmark of intermediary client behavior focussed on wholesale and advisory relationships.
-Can you afford not to know?
+The benchmark of asset management client behavior goes to the heart of whether institutional clients are buying, staying, or buying more.
+But intermediary clients have different buyers, influencers, and goals, so Accomplish is working with a quorum of firms on the launch of a twin benchmark of intermediary client behavior focussed on wholesale and advisory relationships.

 Client behavior is the reliable indicator of demand

 Asset managers selling funds to intermediaries like platforms, wealth managers, and advisors can observe and measure their company’s effect on them by what they say (feedback) and what they do (behavior).
 Humans are tricky creatures, though, and actions speak louder than words, so you will find the data about their behavior to be the reliable indicator of demand.

 Separating winners from losers